Is Edging Bad for You? Yes — Here's What It Does to Your Brain

 Edging Isn't Progress — It's a Trap

-A lot of people trying to quit porn fall into the same trap: they cut out full relapses but continue edging, thinking it’s a safe middle ground.
+A lot of people trying to quit porn fall into the same trap: they cut out full relapses but keep edging, thinking it's a safe middle ground.
 No orgasm, no problem, right?
 Wrong.
-Edging is one of the most deceptive obstacles in porn recovery — because it feels like progress when it’s keeping you stuck.
+Edging is one of the most deceptive obstacles in porn recovery — because it feels like progress while it's keeping you stuck.

 It Rewires Your Brain Around Fantasy, Not Freedom